RobinFassinaMoschiniForks/adversary_emulation_library/blind_eagle/README.md

 ## Notice

-© 2023 MITRE Engenuity, LLC.
+© 2023 The MITRE Corporation, LLC.
 Approved for Public Release.
 Document number CT0076

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at